divyahanda219/DH_Project/README.md

 So now, we know that we don't need thousands of images (not always though) to train our model.
 Also, we know that COCO dataset doesnot contain a class for pig identification.
 Our next step is to get our images ready for processing.

-Note - Before we move any further, let us thank team Matterport for sharing the code for training own data using Mask R-CNN.
+Note - Before we move any further, we want to thank team Matterport for sharing the code for training own data using Mask R-CNN.
 We adapted and modified their code to suit our project.
 You can find the original code [here](https://github.com/matterport/Mask_RCNN).

 ### Annotating the images